 Before the Internet, television was the primary video content platform.
 Advertising revenue was funnelled into television networks in ever-increasing amounts and consumers responded accordingly by purchasing from the brands with which they identified as a result of the advertising exposure.

-When the Internet was born, the advertising landscape was revolutionised.
+When the Internet, social media, domain names, and online blogging was born, the advertising landscape was revolutionised.
 New groups of consumers became increasingly averse to advertising talk and brands found themselves in a competitive battle for consumer trust, relationships and loyalty.
-Direct sales pitches were replaced by storytelling and brands started to recognise the value in investing in meaningful content marketing that audiences could become emotionally invested in.
+Direct sales pitches were replaced by storytelling and thought leading content, brands started to recognise the value in investing in an online presence, a great business website, and meaningful content marketing that audiences could become emotionally invested in.